 Cusco: acquired at an open market in the high Andian city of Cusco, Peru, elevation 11,150 feet.
 Spanish Conquistadors were responsible for countless atrocities during the years of colonization, slaughtering and exploiting indigenous peoples, while taking back to Europe everything from silver to the potato.
 One of the few things they introduced to the Americas other than smallpox and other infectious diseases, was garlic.
 It is quite likely that’s how this odd gem made it to the Peruvian highlands.
 It has small-medium bulbs with 6-7 squat cloves, it has a sweet flavor with a brief but sharp bite.
 Very early to mature and exceptional storage, it’s taken a few years for this to adapt here but it’s been improving in vigor and size every season. ½ lb. limit

 Jade Rose: Another very early maturing variety was procured in SW China.
 The plants look similar to Turbans: low growing with floppy leaves, though the umbels differ.
 It has 5-6 cloves with light purple coloration.
 It stores remarkably well for such an early garlic and has a sweet flavor with a flash of bright heat.
 “Dà suàn” is Mandarin for garlic. ½ lb. limit

 Palestinian (W6 27692) small bulbs with 3-5 elongated cloves and multiple sets of bulbils.
 The plants are early to emerge and have dark, glossy, almost waxy vertical leaves.
 It has a quick bite that subsides leaving a rich, oily garlic aftertaste.
 From Khaled Hardan, in whose family it has been cultivated for over a century.
 Thousands of acres of Palestinian lands have been swallowed by Israeli settlement expansion and wall construction, as well as access to water cut off.
 Many rare (heirloom) plant varieties have been endangered or destroyed, as have those who’ve tended them.
-Please check for availability.
+This accession has not done well in this climate and latitude.
+We are trying to recover it and trialing replacements.
+Check back next season for potential availability.
+If you are interested in Palestinian seeds, check out the Palestinian Heirloom Seed Library.